Diamine Mistletoe

 My personal thoughts…

-When I first picked up Diamine Mistletoe I was immediately won over by the color and theme.
+When I first picked up Diamine Mistletoe, I was immediately won over by the color and theme.
 It was an easy purchase — a wintry and natural-looking green that I thought would be great to write my holiday cards with for the season.
 I still maintain that opinion to this day, but since then, I never really gravitated towards it again.
 When I started preparing this review, I immediately remembered why: I’m not a fan of the dry flow.
 I remember trying it in a number of pens before finding an experience I was pleased with.
-I think once you find a good pair, it’s just fine, but the hassle and wasted ink that comes with finding that perfect pen/ink combo isn’t necessarily conducive to a fun and festive holiday experience.
+I think once you find a good pair, it’s just fine — great even, but the hassle and wasted ink that comes with finding that perfect pen/ink combo isn’t necessarily conducive to a fun and festive holiday experience.
+Like I said, though, it’s a great winter color, and I can recommend it for that.

 More images/info: